Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 The service, like the agent, reads its configuration from one of the following locations in the following order:

-#. the current working directory
+1. The current working directory
-#. if the working directory of the service is the web app's root directory, the YAML file in the `config` subdirectory (e.g. `config/contrast_security.yaml`) will be used
+2. The YAML file in the *config* subdirectory (e.g. *config/contrast_security.yaml*), if the working directory of the service is the web application's root directory
-#. the system's `/etc/contrast_security.yaml` file.
+3. The system's */etc/contrast_security.yaml* file

 Define the following sections, at minimum, in the configuration file: